codesmatrix/cordova-plugin-mediaac/README.md

 #         under the License.
 -->

-# cordova-plugin-media
+# cordova-plugin-mediaac

-This plugin provides the ability to record and play back audio files on a device.
+This plugin provides the ability to play back audio files and audio streaming on a device.
+Support AAC, AAC+ and MP3 format.

 __NOTE__: The current implementation does not adhere to a W3C specification for media capture, and is provided for convenience only.